 Historically, Vesterbro was one of Copenhagen’s poorest and most industrial neighborhoods.
 Home to the city’s Red-Light District, the area has an edgy history that influences the colorful community today.

 Vesterbro is where you will find many of Copenhagen’s coolest bars and trendiest nightlife hotspots.
 For a little more cultured drinking session, head to the Carlsberg Brewery, where you can enjoy tours and tastings of the well-known beer.
 The Sankt Jørgens Sø, the southernmost of The Lakes, is also good place for local Copenhageners gathering and enjoy a beer.

-Once full of factories and warehouses, Vesterbro is also home to the Meatpacking District, or Kødbyen.
+Once full of factories and warehouses, Vesterbro is also home to the Kødbyen (The Meatpacking District).
 Like many areas of Vesterbro, the Meatpacking District has been elevated from its utilitarian roots and is now one of the best places in Copenhagen for foodies to explore.